 Second row-pearl knitting.

 Third row-plain knitting.

+Fourth row-pearl knitting.

-Repeat from the first row, until the patternbe about fourteen inches deep.
+Repeat from the first row, until the pattern be about fourteen inches deep.
 Commence the centre as follows:-working one row of pearl knitting, before the pattern commences.